Randolio/randol_gscache/README.md

 **Notes**:

-* This requires game build 2372 (Tuners) and one sync infinity to use.
+* This requires game build 2372 (Tuners) or higher and one sync infinity to use.
 * The first package will spawn after CycleTimer minutes, from when the resource starts.

 ## Requirements